ChickenProp/pretty-gist/README.md

 give that method a default implementation, but override it for `Char`.
 This seems fine as a solution, by which I mean "I hate it but I don't have any better ideas".
 I'm not going to bother showing it here.
-(Also it's not actually implemented for this solution in the code yet.)
+(Also it's not actually implemented for this approach in the code yet.)

 Next: the typechecking here doesn't work very well.
 If we try